Richard Belzer, comedian and 'Law & Order: SVU' actor, dies at age 78 - KESQ

 Over the course of his career, Belzer portrayed a detective in 11 television series, including “The Wire” and “The X-Files.”
 He made crossover appearances in-character in the comedies “30 Rock,” “Arrested Development” and “Unbreakable Kimmy Schmidt,” and his detective Munch was even turned into a muppet in the “Sesame Street” skit “Special Letters Unit.”

-In a statement posted to his Twitter, the “Law & Order” producer Dick Wolf said Belzer’s Munch character was “one of television’s iconic characters.”
+In a statement posted to the Twitter account for Wolf Entertainment, “Law & Order” producer Dick Wolf said Belzer’s Munch character was “one of television’s iconic characters.”

 “I first worked with Richard on the ‘Law & Order’ / ‘Homicide’ crossover and loved the character so much.
 I told Tom (Fontana) that I wanted to make him one of the original characters on ‘SVU.’
 The rest is history,” Wolf said.
 “Richard brought humor and joy into all our lives, was the consummate professional, and we will all miss him very much.”